crate/cratedb-guide/docs/integrate/aws-kinesis/index.md

 scale, such as application logs, website clickstreams, and IoT telemetry data, for machine learning (ML), analytics, and other applications.

-You can use Amazon Kinesis Data Streams to collect and process large streams of data records in real time.
-A typical Kinesis Data Streams application reads data from a data stream as data records.
+You can use Amazon Kinesis Data Streams to collect and process large data streams in real time.
+A typical application reads data from the stream as records.
 :::

 :::{rubric} Learn